govau/service-manual/content/content-strategy/define-user-content-needs/create-actionable-artefacts/user-profiles/method.md

 ---
 layout: method/methodsummary
-preptime: 10 mins
+preptime: 10 minutes
-people: 1+
+people: 1 or more
-runtime: 1 to 4 hrs
+runtime: 1 to 4 hours
 materials: materials.md
 ---
 <!-- Preparation -->